The Gauge Theory of Measurement-Based Quantum Computation: The gauge theory of MBQC

 \subsubsection{Fiber bundles, sections, and gauge transformations}

-Gauge theory is a theory of fiber bundles.
-Accordingly, our next step is to present a (discrete) fiber bundle, which describes the geometry of an MBQC computation.
+Gauge theory is a theory of fiber bundles.\footnote{\bartek{By `gauge theory', we mean a quantum system whose states describe quantized holonomies of a fiber bundle with a fluctuating connection.
+The specific gauge theory we describe here belongs to the class of Dijkgraaf-Witten gauge theories defined in \cite{dw}.}} Accordingly, our next step is to present a (discrete) fiber bundle, which describes the geometry of an MBQC computation.
 We begin with a lightning review of fiber bundles.

 A fiber bundle is a family of identical spaces (fibers) $F_b$, which are labeled by elements of another topological space $\mathcal{B} \ni b$, called the base space.
 The union of all fibers is called `total space' and denoted $\mathcal{E}$: